-- Healthcare, nursery or other staff who have direct contact with people who are susceptible to infection or for whom a shigella infection would have very serious consequences.
+- Healthcare, nursery or other staff who have direct contact with people who are susceptible to infection or for whom infection with Shigella spp. would have very serious consequences.
 This includes simply serving food to them.

-- Children under 5 years attending nurseries, play groups, nursery schools, etc.
+- Children aged under 5 years attending nurseries, play groups, nursery schools, etc.

 - Older children or adults with poor standards of personal hygiene, like the mentally ill, handicapped or the elderly infirm.

-Bacteraemia occurs primarily in malnourished children and carries a mortality rate of 20% as a result of acute renal failure, haemolysis, thrombocytopenia, gastrointestinal haemorrhage and shock.
-Haemolytic uraemic syndrome may complicate infections with Shigella spp. and E. coli and it carries a mortality rate in excess of 50%.
+Bacteraemia occurs primarily in malnourished children and carries a mortality rate of 20% as a result of acute kidney injury, haemolysis, thrombocytopenia, gastrointestinal haemorrhage and shock.
+Haemolytic uraemic syndrome may complicate infections with Shigella spp. and E. coli and it carries a high mortality rate.
 Haemolytic uraemic syndrome is characterised by acute haemolysis, renal failure, uraemia and disseminated intravascular coagulation.
 Seizures are the most common neurological complication and invariably occur with fevers.

-The disease tends to last from 1 day to 1 month with an average of 1 week.
+The disease tends to last from one day to one month with an average of one week.
 The person can be a carrier for the infection for up to four weeks but usually less.
 Mortality is rare but can occur in malnourished children and the elderly.

-There are currently no vaccines against shigellae although substantial progress is being made in the development of nonliving vaccines.
+There are currently no vaccines against shigellae although substantial progress is being made.
 Sanitation and clean water are important in developing countries.
 In developed nations the concern is hand washing and personal hygiene.
-Preparation of fresh produce is also important.
+Adhering to scrupulous hygiene measures in the preparation of fresh produce is also important.

 It is estimated that the Shigella genus originated between 35,000 and 270,000 years ago.
 By evolutionary standards that is very recent.
 The disease has been described by Hippocrates and Herodicus.

-In 1897 the Japanese bacteriologist Kiyoshi Shiga described Bacillus dysenteriae as the cause of bacillary dysentery.
+In 1897 the Japanese bacteriologist Kiyoshi Shiga (1871-1957) described Bacillus dysenteriae as the cause of bacillary dysentery.
 He had isolated the organism now known as Shigella dysenteriae from faeces and intestinal walls in patients suffering from dysentery.
 In 1900 he developed a dysentery antiserum.
-It was given a different name from Bacillus (now Escherichia coli), because it was not thought at the time, that a commensal species could also have pathogenic strains.
-Koshi Shiga was born in 1871 and died in 1957.
-He graduated MD from the Imperial University of Tokyo in 1896.
+It was given a different name from Bacillus (now Escherichia coli) because it was not thought at the time that a commensal species could also have pathogenic strains.
+Koshi Shiga graduated MD from the Imperial University of Tokyo in 1896.
 He worked with Kitasato Shibasaburo who discovered the tetanus bacillus.
 Between 1901 and 1903 he worked with Paul Ehrlich in Berlin.
 His research also included work on leprosy, beriberi and tuberculosis.

-Shigella was one species investigated by the Japanese between 1932 and 1945 as an agent of biological warfare and is considered a category B agent.
-Contamination of food supplies would be the the most likely method.
+Shigella spp. were investigated by the Japanese between 1932 and 1945 as an agent of biological warfare (considered to be a category B agent).
+Contamination of food supplies would be the most likely method.
 Biological warfare was used in the First World War but outlawed by the Geneva Convention in 1925.
 Japan started the development of biological weapons in 1932, using them on China and Manchuria in 1940 and, in 1942, the USA started to research biological weapons too.